dangeo773/Hog/README.md

 # Hog
-Functional dice game through CS61A
+Functional dice game through CS61A using python